Norms in motivic homotopy theory: Preliminaries

 We denote by $\L_\Nis$, $\L_{\A^1}$, and $\L_\mot$ the corresponding localization functors on $\PSh(\Sm_S)$, and we say that a morphism $f$ in $\PSh(\Sm_S)$ is a \emph{Nisnevich equivalence}, an \emph{$\A^1$-equivalence}, or a \emph{motivic equivalence} if $\L_\Nis(f)$, $\L_{\A^1}(f)$, or $\L_\mot(f)$ is an equivalence.
+We recall that $\L_\Nis$ is left exact and that $\L_{\A^1}$ and $\L_\mot$ preserve finite products \cite[Proposition C.6]{HoyoisGLV}.
 By \cite[Proposition 5.5.4.15]{HTT} and \cite[Corollary C.2]{HoyoisGLV}, the class of Nisnevich equivalences (resp.\ of $\A^1$-equivalences) in $\PSh(\Sm_S)$ is the strongly saturated class generated by the finitely generated Nisnevich covering sieves (resp.\ by the projections $X\times\A^1\to X$ for $X\in\Sm_S$).
 Together these classes generate the strongly saturated class of motivic equivalences.

 For any morphism of schemes $f\colon T\to S$, the base change functor $f^*\colon \Sm_S\to\Sm_T$ preserves finite coproducts, Nisnevich squares, and $\A^1$-homotopy equivalences.
-It follows that the pushforward functor $f_*\colon \PSh(\Sm_S) \to \PSh(\Sm_T)$ restricts to functors
+It follows that the pushforward functor $f_*\colon \PSh(\Sm_T) \to \PSh(\Sm_S)$ restricts to functors

 The first preserves sifted colimits and the last two preserve filtered colimits, since they are computed pointwise in each case.

 \begin{proposition} Let $p\colon T\to S$ be an integral morphism of schemes.
 Then the functor